Sylius/Sylius/docs/contributing/code/patches.rst

 .. code-block:: bash

     $ git rebase -f upstream/master
-    $ git push --force origin BRANCH_NAME
+    $ git push --force-with-lease origin BRANCH_NAME

 or

 .. code-block:: bash

     $ git rebase -f upstream/1.0
-    $ git push --force origin BRANCH_NAME
+    $ git push --force-with-lease origin BRANCH_NAME

 .. note::

-    When doing a ``push --force``, always specify the branch name explicitly to avoid messing other branches in the repo (``--force`` tells Git that you really want to mess with things so do it carefully).
+    When doing a ``push --force-wth-lease``, always specify the branch name explicitly to avoid messing other branches in the repo (``--force-with-lease`` tells Git that you really want to mess with things so do it carefully).

 Often, Sylius team members will ask you to "squash" your commits.
 This means you will